- Setting up business in Japan

 An individual of any nationality can become the Representative in Japan, although at least one of them needs to be a resident in Japan (having a resident registration in Japan under a valid long term visa).

-If you would like to open a branch office but don't have a long term visa yet, it is necessary to find someone who is already resident in Japan to become the Representative.
+If you would like to open a branch office but don't have a staff member who has long term Japanese visa yet, it is necessary to find someone who is already resident in Japan to become the Representative.

-It is required to obtain a seal certificate (inkan shomeisho) at the city hall of the resident registration, which can be replaced by a signature attestation issued by the Embassy/Consulate of the person's country of citizenship in Japan.
+It is required to obtain a seal certificate (inkan shomeisho) at the city hall where the Representative is registered as resident, which can be replaced by a signature attestation (Notarized Signature) issued by the Embassy/Consulate of the person's country of citizenship in Japan.

 Steps and required time for the registration